SharveshSelva/pulselink/README.md

-# PulseLink — IoT Sensor Telemetry Pipeline
+# PulseLink — IoT Sensor Telemetry

 **In one sentence:** a tiny sensor device measures temperature and humidity, sends those readings over the network to a server, the server files each reading into a special slot in the Linux operating system, and a small reader prints them live.

-It's a portfolio project in C that touches three areas that rarely appear together: **embedded firmware** (a simulated ESP32 running FreeRTOS), a **multithreaded network server**, and a **Linux kernel driver** — all speaking one shared message format.
+It's a project in C that touches three areas that rarely appear together: **embedded firmware** (a simulated ESP32 running FreeRTOS), a **multithreaded network server**, and a **Linux kernel driver** — all speaking one shared message format.
 Runs at ₹0 (free online simulator + a Linux machine).

 ```
 ESP32 firmware  --TCP/UDP-->  telemetryd server  --write()-->  /dev/telemetry  --read()-->  telemetry_cat